What is Chartered Scientist?

 Applying for Chartered Status

 To support your application you need to provide the details of one supporter.
 Your supporter should be senior colleagues who is familiar with your work, typically a line manager or supervisor.
-Wherever possible they should be TOPRA members.
+Wherever possible the supporter should a TOPRA member.
 Once you have provided their details we will contact them to obtain their input.
 Please make sure they are aware that you are applying and are expecting to hear from us.